-Envirolead recommends that Lac La Biche County continues to monitor the water quality of the West Basin of Lac La Biche Lake.
+It is recommended that Lac La Biche County continues to monitor the water quality of the West Basin of Lac La Biche Lake.
 Continuous monitoring will help the County to determine how the lake management strategies and policies such as the Riparian Setback Matrix Model are impacting the lake water quality, and what the net effect is on human and environmental health.

 Due to the largescale oil and gas development and exploration operations across the County and in its surrounding, the likelihood of petroleum hydrocarbons entering the lake water through various means cannot be ignored.
-Envirolead recommends that analyses of petroleum hydrocarbons dissolved in the lake water should also be included in the monitoring program.
+It is recommended that analyses of petroleum hydrocarbons dissolved in the lake water should also be included in the monitoring program.